SouthernMethodistUniversity/hpc_docs/docs/examples/gaussian/index.md

 job files and data.
 After a job has finished running, any data you need to keep should be moved to a project directory or your $HOME directory.
-**Files in `SCRATCH` are subject to a 60 day purge policy where files older than 60 days may be automatically deleted without warning.**
+**Files in `$SCRATCH` are subject to a 60 day purge policy where files older than 60 days may be automatically deleted without warning.**

 :::{note}